alphagov/govuk-developer-docs/source/manual/howto-backup-and-restore-in-aws-rds.html.md

 ### 6. Modify the restored database instance

+If you are doing this as a drill you can update the `db_instance_identifier` to something distinguishable so that it is easier to find later in the list of databases in AWS, for example:

+* db_instance_identifier = <your_initials>-<DB_Instance_Identifier>

 ```
 gds-cli aws govuk-<environment>-admin aws rds modify-db-instance --db-instance-identifier restored-${db_instance_identifier} --vpc-security-group-ids ${vpc_security_group_id} --db-parameter-group-name ${db_parameter_group_name}
 ```